 The friary church was created from a rectangular, aisleless nave and a short, lower and narrower chancel, ended on three sides in the east.
 The nave of the church was connected with the chancel by a residual, narrow transept, which probably originally housed a rood screen, separated on both sides by an ogival arcade.
-At the transept, a four-sided tower was built with the lower part embedded in the cloister.
 Originally, the main facade of the church was devoid of any extensions, and from the north, the nave was adjacent only to the two-bay chapel of St. Anna.
 The nave and chancel on each free side were reinforced with buttresses, between which there were pointed windows, a modest portal leading directly to the church, and a rosette above it.
 Around the nave, under the crowning cornice made of molded bricks, a frieze of diagonally placed bricks was placed.
 Above it, the western stepped-pinnacle gable was decorated with semicircular blendes.
 The interior of the nave was covered with a six-arm stellar vault with ribs springing from stone corbels, while the chancel was divided into three bays of a cross-rib vault.